It is your responsibility to read, and sign your accommodation form (below) acknowledging that you have read the following:

 For those approved for 100% additional time:

 - If the exam is 1-12 hours, the student will receive 100% more time (double time)

 - If the exam is 13-48 hours, the student will receive 50% more time (time and a half)

-- If the exam is 73+ hours, extended time will be granted if needed and appropriate in consultation with a law school administrator (Assistant Dean of Student Affairs, not the instructor).
+- If the exam is 73+ hours, extended time will not be granted.

 Any student who wishes to dispute the limitations of the online/take-home test format will need to contact their Accommodations Specialist in the Disability Services Program.
 Please contact Student Affairs if you have any questions.